Mexico: Oaxaca and Chiapas - Birding Tour

 Day 5: Sumidero Canyon and Selva El Ocote

 Sumidero Canyon is a scenic gorge is very close to Tuxtla and protected as a national park.
 A mixture of dry scrub, semihumid forest, and bamboo is easily accessible along the road through the park as well as at various lookouts along the way.
 Some of our targets here include Belted Flycatcher, Singing Quail, Canivet’s Emerald, Azure-crowned Hummingbird, Blue-and-white Mockingbird, Banded Wren, and Buff-bellied Hummingbird.
 With luck we may even locate a Bar-winged Oriole or Slender Sheartail, though the abundance of both seems to be erratic.
-In late morning, we will drive to El Ocote and bird an easy dirt road that skirts the edge of the reserve, targeting two endemic in particular: Long-tailed Sabrewing and the limestone-loving Nava’s Wren.
+In late morning, we will drive to El Ocote and bird an easy dirt road that skirts the edge of the reserve, targeting two birds in particular: "Long-tailed" Wedge-tailed Sabrewing and the limestone-loving Nava’s Wren.
 This area is also home to a high diversity of other species, and some possibilities include Black-faced Grosbeak, White-bellied Emerald, Olive-throated Parakeet, Stripe-throated Hermit, Smoky-brown Woodpecker, Green Parakeet, White-bellied Wren, Long-billed Gnatwren, Tropical Parula, Gray-headed Tanager, White-winged Tanager, Red-crowned Ant-Tanager, Olive-backed Euphonia, Montezuma Oropendola, Slate-colored Solitaire, and Green Shrike-Vireo.
 (Note: the tour leader may choose to visit Selva El Ocoto in the morning and Sumidero Canyon in the afternoon)

 Day 6: Departure

 The extension ends this morning with a transfer to the airport in Tuxtla Guttiériez.

 PACE: Moderate.
 Most days will involve a at least a couple of hours of driving (sometimes more), and birding through a good portion of the day.
 There may be a few chances for a mid-day break, but these will be the exception rather than the norm.
 On one day of the main tour, and possibly one day on the extension, we will leave the hotel very early to look for owls; most other days have us leaving between 5am and 6am, and reaching the hotel between 5:00-6:00pm.
 All breakfasts and the occasional lunch will be taken in the field.